Let's compare scenarios

 |

-After reviewing both scenarios with her Member Services Specialist, Yvette learned why retiring on Dec.
-31, 2023, at age 56 with 15 years eligibility service was the right choice for her, as outlined in the next tab.
+After reviewing both scenarios with her Member Services Specialist, Patricia learned why retiring on Dec.
+31, 2026, at age 56 with 15 years eligibility service was the right choice for her, as outlined in the next tab.

 The result

-By waiting just one more year to retire, Yvette could increase her pension by $220 per month which is a 24% increase in her lifetime pension!
+By waiting just one more year to retire, Patricia could increase her lifetime pension by $419 per month which is a 24% increase!

 That’s because:

-- Yvette gained an additional year of contributory and eligibility service, which translates to an additional $53.
+- Patricia gained an additional year of contributory and eligibility service, which translates to an additional $106.

 lifetime pension and bridge benefit.